-Seems like everybody is grateful this week.
+Everyone is grateful this week.
 I know I am.
 And for the usual suspects.
 My family, my friends, my health, roof over the head, shoes on the feet, and food in the belly.
 I am lucky.
 I am blessed.
-Now you're all aware.

 I couldn’t imagine a life without books.
 I don’t want to get all preachy or anything.
 You all know a place or a person in your community that needs a book, so maybe you’ll find a way to get them one this holiday season.

 But I am very grateful I grew up in a house where there were a lot of books.
 These are some of the books I am especially grateful for:

 The Night Before Christmas.
 This is the first book I remember owning.
 According to my parents, even before I could read, I read this book.
 Because it had been read to me so many times, I had memorized every word and the point in time that my parents would turn each page.
 Apparently, I plopped the book in my lap and began to ‘read’ the book in its entirety, out loud, for my Uncle Anthony.
 At the tender age of 3.
 He thought I was a prodigy.

 The Very Hungry Caterpillar.
 I can remember sitting in a circle at school while my teacher read me this book.
 I was so excited.
 I don’t have a lot of vivid memories of people reading to me (even though I know they did) so I really treasure this one.
 The fact that this Caterpillar grew.
 That we got to hear the words and then the teacher would flip the book around and show us the picture practically blew my mind.